andyli/blog/content/posts/2013/2013-02-26_improving-haxe-syntax-highlighting-support-of-pygments.md

 be sad, the future is here: I created a Chrome extension, [Pygmentx][], that replace the Haxe codes on Github (and [Gist][]) with the improved one.
 It only supports the normal file view at the moment, not diff view nor the previews on Gist user page at the moment.
-Btw, thanks Tong (a.k.a disktree) again for his [chrome.extension][] Haxe externs ;)
+BTW, thanks Tong (a.k.a disktree) again for his [chrome.extension][] Haxe externs ;)